yairm210/Unciv/Uniques.md

 "[unitFilter] units built [cityFilter] can [unitAction] [amount] extra times" - "unitAction" may be one of: "Spread Religion", "Remove Foreign religions from your own cities"

-"Provides a free [buildingName] [cityFilter]" - Provides a maintenance-free copy of the 'building' in all cities of the owner of this building in all cities matching 'cityFilter'.
+"Provides a free [buildingName] [cityFilter]" © - Provides a maintenance-free copy of the 'building' in all cities of the owner of this building in all cities matching 'cityFilter'.
 If the city having this building is captured, all free buildings previously provided are removed, and are added to cities of its new owner instead.

+"Gain a free [buildingName] [cityFilter]" © - Will be merged with "Provides a free [buildingName] [cityFilter]" sometime in the future

 ### Stat uniques